 Lower back tattoo: OK to have an epidural?

-A lower back tattoo won't necessarily prevent you from having an epidural during labor.
+A lower back tattoo won't necessarily prevent you from having an epidural, a common type of anesthesia, during labor.
 The exception would be if the tattoo is:

 - Raised and scaly